gooddata/GoodData-CL/cli-distro/doc/CLI.md

 * `DropProject`(id=&lt;project-id&gt;) - drop the project on the &lt;hostname&gt; server

-  - project-id - project id
+  - project-id - optional project id, if not specified, the command tries to drop the current project

 * `OpenProject`(id=&lt;identifier&gt;) - open an existing project for data modeling and data upload.
 Equivalent to providing the project identifier using the "-e" command line option.